norahluo/COVID-impact-on-shopping/README.md

 \
 `Luo et al. (2022) Impact of the COVID-19 pandemic and generational geterogeneity on ecommerce shopping styles - A case study of Sacramento, California`

+The paper uses kmeans clustering algorithm to group households by their shopping channel usage patterns (i.e., share of online orders) across different commodity types during the pandemic and identifies 5 shopping style groups including ECommerce Independent, Ecommerce Dependent and three mixed mode in-between.
+A distance-based rule is applied to identify household's shopping style pre-pandemic based on their online shopping frequency pre-pandemic and the dynamic of shopping behaviors under the impact of pandemic is further examined.
+In addition, generational heterogeneity is highlighted in this paper that different generation cohorts are influenced disproportionally.

 The paper is submitted to [Communication in Transportation Research (COMMTR)](https://www.sciencedirect.com/journal/communications-in-transportation-research) and it is now under review.

 ### Code